schelcc/four-seasons-labelCloud/README.md

 ```
 conda activate label
 ```
-You should now be in your env for the labelling software.
+You should now be in your env for the labeling software.
 Anything you do related to python is now specific to this environment, and is done in terms of Python 3.8.

 Now we're going to replace the labelCloud you downloaded earlier with the updated one found here.
 Go ahead and delete the ``labelCloud_V2`` directory the download should've come with, and replace it with this repository.
 We're going to clone it as a git repo to ensure that we keep it tied to this repository -- there may be changes in the future.